cboulanger/bibliograph/doc/dev/deployment.md

    DB_PASSWORD       - Password of that user
-   DB_ROOT_USER      - The name of the root user, usually "root" DB_ROOT_PASSWORD  - Password of root user (necessary only if DEPLOY_DB_CREATE_USER=1) APP_ENV_FILE      - Path to the .env file containg environment variables for the application APP_CONF_FILE     - Path to the .toml file containing configuration values for the application
+   DB_ROOT_USER      - The name of the root user, usually "root" DB_ROOT_PASSWORD  - Password of root user (necessary only if DEPLOY_DB_CREATE_USER=1) COMPOSER          - path to composer.json, if different from the one in the source (this might
+                       be necessary if the target server has a legacy PHP version)
 ```

+## Deployment scenarios

 In fact, instead of providing all the options at the command line
 on each invocation of the script, all configuration values should